JamesSkemp/words/content/post/review-mega-bloks-call-of-duty-odin-space-station-strike.md

 +++
-title = "Review: Mega Bloks Call of Duty ODIN Space Station Strike" summary = "The following is a review of the Mega Bloks Call of Duty ODIN Space Station Strike set, provided by Amazon as part of the Amazon Vine program." draft = false comments = false date = "2014-10-16T17:56:43-05:00"
+title = "Review: Mega Bloks Call of Duty ODIN Space Station Strike" description = "The following is a review of the Mega Bloks Call of Duty ODIN Space Station Strike set, provided by Amazon as part of the Amazon Vine program." draft = false comments = false date = "2014-10-16T17:56:43-05:00"